34 Taking it to the Streets

 ‘Who precisely are those local white lads who give you such a hard time?’

 ‘A lot, but not all are skinheads.
 You can tell them by their gear-Ben Sherman shirts atop steel-toed Doc Martens boots.
 Some are certifiable.
-They’re into aggro with anyone they don’t like.
+They’re into aggro with anyone they have it in for.
 At our local derby these sodding headcases attack other fans, both rivals and fellow supporters, and run riot through stadiums, pubs and train stations.’

 ‘Don’t the newspapers run reports on these things?’
 I asked, knowing full well the yellow press followed the lines thrown down by the politicians.